 In many parts of the world information is suppressed, illiteracy is more common, and online access is either limited by financial constraints, blocked, or simply not functioning.
 In those places radio is key.

 Consider, too, the role that the BBC and Radio Free Europe played during both the hot and cold wars of the 20th century, and the fact that, for the lion’s share of the rural poor on Earth, radio is the only source of information.

 A curated, musical experience provides listeners with the new, the unfamiliar, and the unexpected.
 You can find Icelandic Glacier Funk or Fijian Beach Metal online, but chances are you’re going to hear the most influential artists in those genres on a station whose listeners are really, really into them.

-Also, the content broadcast is unique to the voice of the outlet and the DJ or announcer on air.
-It reflects, in real time, what’s happening in the moment, presents a local perspective, and draws people out of their personal and cultural silos and introduces them to a wider world.
+Sure, commercial radio does play many songs very often, but you don’t know what’s coming up next and, given the range of options available in any market – close to home or literally half a world away – you have other options.
+Also, the content broadcast is unique to the voice of the outlet and the DJ/announcer on air.
+It reflects, in real time, what’s happening in the moment, presents a local perspective, and draws people out of their personal informational/cultural silos and introduces them to a wider world.

 The range of programming on offer is incredibly diverse, whether provided by major outlets, local, or non-commercial stations.
 Big stations may have more listeners, but those tuning into indie, college, and community radio are often more intimately and heavily engaged.
 That creates opportunities for musicians and creators of all descriptions, globally; be they niche artists or well-recognized talents.
 Commercial stations may default to known quantities over unknown artists, but non-commercial and local outlets have no qualms about supporting emerging talents.